PunchThrough/bean-docs/src/node-red/bean-nodes.md

 }
 ```

-Also, the incoming and outgoing messages from the Bean Serial node need to be configured to include a "split" character in order to maintain the original message format.
+The incoming and outgoing messages from the Bean Serial node need to be configured to include a "split" character in order to maintain the original message format:

 {{{img_rel this 'example-serial-node-cfg.png' 'Serial node Config' '100%'}}}